icyphox/site/pages/blog/five-days-tty.md

 ### Day 2

 Networking!
 How fun.
 An `ip a` and I see that both USB tethering (ethernet) and wireless don't work.
 Great.
-Dug around a bit---missing wireless drivers was the problem.
+Dug around a bit -- missing wireless drivers was the problem.
 Found my driver, a binary `.ucode` from Intel (eugh!).
 The whole day was spent in figuring out why the kernel would never load the firmware.
-I tried different variations---loading it as a module (`=m`), baking it in (`=y`) but no luck.
+I tried different variations -- loading it as a module (`=m`), baking it in (`=y`) but no luck.

 ### Day 3